binance-exchange/binance-official-api-docs/rest-api.md

     * MINUTE => M
     * HOUR => H
     * DAY => D
+* `intervalNum` describes the amount of the interval.
+For example, `intervalNum` 5 with `intervalLetter` M means "Every 5 minutes".
 * The `/api/v1/exchangeInfo` `rateLimits` array contains objects related to the exchange's `RAW_REQUEST`, `REQUEST_WEIGHT`, and `ORDER` rate limits.
 These are further defined in the `ENUM definitions` section under `Rate limiters (rateLimitType)`.
 * A 429 will be returned when either rate limit is violated.